-This week on the Truth for Teachers podcast: I’ll tell you about that time I had two very difficult students in my class, what I did, what I wish I had done, and how it shaped my personal strategies for dealing with challenging behavior in the classroom.
+This week on the Truth for Teachers podcast: I’ll tell you about that time I had two very difficult students in my class, what I did, what I wish I had done, and how it shaped my personal strategies for dealing with challenging behaviour in the classroom.

 One year when I was teaching third grade, I had a student with autism and oppositional defiance disorder.
 We’ll call her Sarah for the sake of this post.
 I knew that she was going to be in my class ahead of time and I was ready for the challenge.
 I don’t mind difficult situations, but I’m a planner.
 I like to be prepared and plan ahead.
 So I spent the whole summer planning accommodations for her and gearing myself up for what I knew would be a challenging school year.